taichi-dev/taichi/docs/profiler.rst

 Profiler options
 ****************

-Due to Taichi's JIT mechinism, a kernel will be **compiled** on its first invocation.
+Due to Taichi's JIT mechanism, a kernel will be **compiled** on its first invocation.
 So the first record will be extremely long compared to the following records since it **involves both compile time and execution time**, e.g.: